Multi-Step Inference for Reasoning Over Paragraphs

 \subsection{Multi-Step Reranker}

-Finally, we propose a reranker with the multi-step inference model, aiming to choose the best answer from several candidate spans given by the baseline model, where a sampler is used to get candidates from the baseline system, and each candidate is represented as a vector by the span model.
-The multi-step inference model, slightly modified from above to take candidate spans instead of single tokens, produces a distribution over the candidates as potential answers, instead of over all possible spans in the passage.

-\paragraph{Candidate sampling} The baseline system outputs the spans with their scores and positions of the \textsc{RoBERTa} sequences.
-We sample the candidates with top $c$ scores: $C = \{(i_0,j_0), (i_1, j_1),..., (i_{c-1}, j_{c-1})\}$.
+Most questions in ROPES have only two or three reasonable candidate answers (in Figure~\ref{example} these are ``category A'' and ``category B''), and we find that the baseline model is able to reliably find these answers, though it has a hard time selecting between them.
+This suggests that a reranker that only focuses on deciding which of the candidates is correct could be effective.
+To do this, we take the top $c$ spans output by the baseline system and score these candidates directly using our MS-Inference model instead of producing span start and end scores for each input token.

-\paragraph{Span model} To feed the candidate spans into our multi-step inference model, we represent each span as a vector by the end-point method.
-The span representation $x_{(i,j)}$ is the concatenation of the start token representations and the end token representations, i.e. $x_{(i,j)} = [x_i; x_j]$.
+\paragraph{Scoring spans instead of tokens} To feed the candidate spans into our multi-step inference model, we represent each span as a single vector by concatenating its endpoint tokens: $x_{(i,j)} = [x_i; x_j]$.
+We take all $c$ candidates and concatenate them together as $X$, instead of $X = [S; Q]$ as is done in our base model.
+Similarly, $\textsc{Predict}(Z,X)$ outputs a single score $\bar{O}$ per candidate instead of a pair of start and end probabilities.

-Instead of two scores to be start and end of the answer span for each token, the multi-step inference model in the reranker outputs one score for each span candidate:

-and then the candidate span with the highest score is chosen as the final answer:

-\paragraph{Ensemble} We take the ensemble strategy for the reranker.
-We train several rerankers, and build a voting system where each reranker makes a vote to the candidate to be the best answer.
+\paragraph{Ensemble} We additionally use an ensemble strategy for the reranker.
+We train several rerankers and build a voting system where each reranker makes a vote for the candidate to be the best answer.
 The candidate with the most votes is chosen the best answer through the voting system.